-We estimate that the net proceeds to us from this offering and the concurrent private placements will be approximately \$623.9 million, assuming an initial public offering price of \$26.50 per share of Class A ordinary shares, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses of this offering and the concurrent private placements payable by us.
+The net proceeds to us from this offering and the concurrent private placements will be approximately \$634.6 million, based upon the initial public offering price of \$27.00 per share of Class A ordinary share and after deducting the underwriting discounts and commissions and offering expenses of this offering and the concurrent private placements payable by us.
 We will not receive any proceeds from the sale of Class A ordinary shares by the Selling Shareholder.